AustinTSchaffer/Notebook/AwsCertification/solutions-architect-associate/00 - Certified Solutions Architect - Associate.md

 I spent $30 for the ["AWS Certified Solutions Architect Associate Practice Exams" course on Udemy](https://www.udemy.com/course/aws-certified-solutions-architect-associate-amazon-practice-exams-saa-c02).
 This course contains 6 practice exams with over 60 questions each.
 I worked through an exam without studying to check my baseline understanding of the material.
 I then went back through all of the practice questions, recording the prompt and the correct answer, writing notes on all the topics presented in each question.

+I spent ~2 hours taking a practice tests.

 I wrote/transcribed/copied approximately 9000 words on one of the practice exams, which took up close to 4 afternoons.

+I wrote/transcribed/copied notes on a second practice exam, taking about a work-day.